Amarillo Domestic Violence Defense Lawyer

 Although significant others and family members love and care about one another, there are some occasions when disagreements occur.
 When an argument becomes a physical altercation, the aftermath often consists of immediate regret and requests for forgiveness.
 Unfortunately, if law enforcement officials get involved, one of the parties may end up in custody, even if the other party doesn’t want to seek criminal charges.

 If you have been arrested for domestic violence in Texas, Quackenbush Law Firm can provide effective and personalized legal solutions to help you avoid serious criminal penalties.
-With more than three decades of legal experience, our Amarillo domestic violence lawyer can review your case and figure out your available legal options to either get your charges or penalties reduced or get your case dismissed altogether.
+With more than three decades of legal experience, the Amarillo domestic violence lawyer can review your case and figure out your available legal options to either get your charges or penalties reduced or get your case dismissed altogether.

 Do not hesitate to call (806) 424-4108 to discuss your case.